 SLE can affect multiple components of the immune system, including the complement system, T-suppressor cells, and cytokine production.
-Emerging evidence has demonstrated a key player in the generation of autoantigens in SLE is the increase in generation (i.e. increased apoptosis) and/or decrease in clearance of apoptotic cell materials (i.e., decreased phagocytosis)13.
+Emerging evidence has demonstrated that a key player in the generation of autoantigens in SLE is the increase in generation (i.e. increased apoptosis) and/or decrease in clearance of apoptotic cell materials (i.e. decreased phagocytosis) 13.
 It can result in generation of autoantibodies, which may circulate for many years prior to the development of overt clinical SLE.
 The disease tends to have a relapsing and remitting course.

 SLE has a myriad of clinical features and radiographic presentations that are discussed under individual subtopics:

 - CNS manifestations of systemic lupus erythematosus (CNS lupus): neuropsychiatric events can occur in ~45% (range 14-75%) of cases 6,10

 - gastrointestinal manifestations of systemic lupus erythematosus: there may be GI involvement in ~20% of cases 5

 - renal manifestations of systemic lupus erythematosus